 We also visited the Museum of Old and New Art (pretty cool), Cascade Brewery (famous for the purity of the nearby waters) and the historic village of Richmond which included a miniature model village and which, was really well done.

 Our hotel was close to the famous outdoor Salamanca Market.
 Around the markets are a number of historic buildings housing interesting craft shops, art galleries and small restaurants.
 We found this was a good escape from the crowds and bustle of the market.

 There’s a lot to see and do and we had a busy 3-day schedule.
-Geoffrey is a keen outdoors man and he’s vowed to return for a longer stay to experience some of the renowned Tasmanian walks around the island.
+Geoffrey is a keen outdoors man and he’s vowed to return to experience some of the renowned Tasmanian walks around the island.